US braces for dangerous blast of cold, wind and snow

 If the shelters are over-capacity at night, the mission works with other organizations to try and find alternatives for people.

-Northern Florida cities such as Tallahassee may see temperatures in the low 20s (minus 3 Celsius) on Friday, Christmas Eve and Christmas nights.
+Northern Florida cities such as Tallahassee may see temperatures in the low 20s on Friday, Christmas Eve and Christmas nights.
 The forecast calls for temperatures to drop to near freezing as far south as Tampa.